NexTier Oilfield Solutions (NYSE:NEX) Shares Down 8.7%

-Shares of NexTier Oilfield Solutions Inc. (NYSE:NEX – Get Rating) were down 8.7% on Tuesday .
+NexTier Oilfield Solutions Inc. (NYSE:NEX – Get Rating) shares dropped 8.7% during trading on Tuesday .
 The company traded as low as $8.55 and last traded at $8.64.
-Approximately 73,997 shares traded hands during trading, a decline of 98% from the average daily volume of 4,050,696 shares.
+Approximately 73,997 shares traded hands during mid-day trading, a decline of 98% from the average daily volume of 4,050,696 shares.
 The stock had previously closed at $9.46.

-A number of equities research analysts recently weighed in on NEX shares.
-Citigroup lifted their target price on NexTier Oilfield Solutions to $15.00 in a research report on Friday, June 3rd.
-StockNews.com started coverage on NexTier Oilfield Solutions in a research report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Morgan Stanley lifted their target price on NexTier Oilfield Solutions from $8.00 to $11.00 and gave the stock an “overweight” rating in a research report on Monday, April 11th.
-JPMorgan Chase & Co. lifted their target price on NexTier Oilfield Solutions from $9.00 to $13.00 in a research report on Friday, April 29th.
-Finally, Stifel Nicolaus raised their price target on shares of NexTier Oilfield Solutions from $14.00 to $17.00 in a research note on Thursday, June 16th.
-Four research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $13.61.
+NEX has been the topic of a number of research reports.
+Barclays upped their price target on shares of NexTier Oilfield Solutions from $9.00 to $15.00 in a research note on Monday, May 2nd.
+JPMorgan Chase & Co. upped their price target on shares of NexTier Oilfield Solutions from $9.00 to $13.00 in a research note on Friday, April 29th.
+Morgan Stanley upped their price target on shares of NexTier Oilfield Solutions from $8.00 to $11.00 and gave the company an “overweight” rating in a research note on Monday, April 11th.
+Citigroup increased their target price on shares of NexTier Oilfield Solutions to $15.00 in a research report on Friday, June 3rd.
+Finally, ATB Capital set a $16.50 target price on shares of NexTier Oilfield Solutions in a research report on Monday, June 20th.
+Four equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $13.61.

-In related news, EVP Kevin M. Mcdonald sold 26,090 shares of the firm’s stock in a transaction that occurred on Wednesday, May 25th.
-The shares were sold at an average price of $11.00, for a total value of $286,990.00.
-Following the completion of the sale, the executive vice president now owns 334,048 shares of the company’s stock, valued at $3,674,528.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, EVP Kevin M. Mcdonald sold 50,000 shares of the firm’s stock in a transaction that occurred on Friday, June 3rd.
-The shares were sold at an average price of $12.02, for a total transaction of $601,000.00.
-Following the completion of the sale, the executive vice president now directly owns 260,738 shares of the company’s stock, valued at approximately $3,134,070.76.
+In related news, major shareholder Keane Investor Holdings Llc sold 7,000,000 shares of the stock in a transaction that occurred on Tuesday, May 3rd.
+The shares were sold at an average price of $10.80, for a total value of $75,600,000.00.
+Following the completion of the transaction, the insider now owns 32,330,828 shares of the company’s stock, valued at approximately $349,172,942.40.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CFO Kenneth Pucheu sold 23,500 shares of the firm’s stock in a transaction on Thursday, May 26th.
+The shares were sold at an average price of $11.02, for a total transaction of $258,970.00.
+Following the transaction, the chief financial officer now directly owns 134,544 shares of the company’s stock, valued at approximately $1,482,674.88.
 The disclosure for this sale can be found here.
-Insiders sold 7,197,690 shares of company stock valued at $77,924,360 in the last quarter.
-12.50% of the stock is currently owned by corporate insiders.
+In the last three months, insiders sold 7,197,690 shares of company stock valued at $77,924,360.
+12.50% of the stock is owned by insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in NEX.
-Van ECK Associates Corp grew its holdings in NexTier Oilfield Solutions by 87.2% during the 1st quarter.
-Van ECK Associates Corp now owns 8,019,096 shares of the company’s stock worth $74,096,000 after acquiring an additional 3,735,488 shares during the period.
-SIR Capital Management L.P. grew its holdings in NexTier Oilfield Solutions by 237.6% during the 4th quarter.
-SIR Capital Management L.P. now owns 2,779,386 shares of the company’s stock worth $9,867,000 after acquiring an additional 1,956,030 shares during the period.
-Russell Investments Group Ltd. grew its holdings in NexTier Oilfield Solutions by 33.1% during the 4th quarter.
-Russell Investments Group Ltd. now owns 7,335,585 shares of the company’s stock worth $26,039,000 after acquiring an additional 1,822,786 shares during the period.
-Bank of New York Mellon Corp grew its holdings in NexTier Oilfield Solutions by 266.2% during the 1st quarter.
-Bank of New York Mellon Corp now owns 2,401,437 shares of the company’s stock worth $22,189,000 after acquiring an additional 1,745,628 shares during the period.
-Finally, MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income acquired a new position in shares of NexTier Oilfield Solutions in the 4th quarter valued at $6,092,000.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Hsbc Holdings PLC raised its stake in shares of NexTier Oilfield Solutions by 7.9% during the first quarter.
+Hsbc Holdings PLC now owns 25,090 shares of the company’s stock valued at $235,000 after acquiring an additional 1,831 shares during the last quarter.
+Nisa Investment Advisors LLC bought a new position in shares of NexTier Oilfield Solutions during the first quarter valued at $49,000.
+Arizona State Retirement System raised its stake in shares of NexTier Oilfield Solutions by 12.6% during the first quarter.
+Arizona State Retirement System now owns 49,056 shares of the company’s stock valued at $453,000 after acquiring an additional 5,505 shares during the last quarter.
+Teacher Retirement System of Texas raised its stake in shares of NexTier Oilfield Solutions by 21.6% during the fourth quarter.
+Teacher Retirement System of Texas now owns 31,561 shares of the company’s stock valued at $112,000 after acquiring an additional 5,615 shares during the last quarter.
+Finally, Profund Advisors LLC raised its stake in shares of NexTier Oilfield Solutions by 19.2% during the fourth quarter.
+Profund Advisors LLC now owns 44,742 shares of the company’s stock valued at $159,000 after acquiring an additional 7,196 shares during the last quarter.
 80.49% of the stock is owned by hedge funds and other institutional investors.

 NexTier Oilfield Solutions Company Profile (NYSE:NEX)